maxnorth/nv/README.md

-# nv - Environment variables with reach
+# nv - Enviably simple app configuration

-**nv** is an environment variable loader and URL resolver.
-It aims to fulfill an unmet promise of secret managers, which should make it **easy** to use application secrets **securely** in all environments, especially in local development.
+**nv** is a dotenv-style environment variable loader that makes secret managers easier to work with.
+No more copying secrets to developer machines or bending [12FA principles](https://12factor.net/config) with tight couplings to secret managers.

 - How it works
 - Installation